 Les Deux Alpes has the largest skiable glacier in the French Alps.
 With a lot of blue pistes, it attracts ski and snowboard camps and clubs that use the summer glacier ski resort to build confidence and improve.

-There’s a good snowpark that includes an airbag to practice big tricks on.
+There’s a great snowpark in Les 2 Alpes that includes an airbag to practice big tricks on.
 Like Tignes, Les Deux Alpes’ glacier is only open in the morning to preserve the snow conditions.
 However, lifts open at a bright-and-early 7.15am, so you can get plenty of slope time before lunch.

 European summer skiing in Italy